 The team has also filed a patent for a power management system, which transmits all the power from the kite to the boat’s foil while maintaining stability at high speed.
 It is a design that is sure to go down in history.

 “This is a partnership between two Swiss companies that are committed to high performance, exceptional feats and innovation.
 Even our respective production processes are similar in their use of Carbon TPT®, which features in both Mille watches and our boat.
-Richard Mille’s involvement in the SP80 adventure is a source of great pride and incredible motivation for our young team.
-It means that we can step up our development and begin building our sailing boat, so that it can make its first journeys out to sea in 2022.”
+Richard Mille’s involvement in the SP80 adventure is a source of great pride and incredible motivation for our young team.”

 Mayeul van den Broek, co-founder of SP80